apify/apify-ts/packages/browser-pool/README.md

 <a name="BrowserPool"></a>

 ### BrowserPool
-The `BrowserPool` class is the most important class of the `browser-pool` module.
+The `BrowserPool` class is the most important class of the `@crawlers/browser-pool` module.
 It manages opening and closing of browsers and their pages and its constructor options allow easy configuration of the browsers' and pages' lifecycle.